A single copy of this article may be reprinted for personal, noncommercial use only.

 - Difficulty emptying your bladder

 - Backache or leg pains

 Rarely, a fibroid can cause acute pain when it outgrows its blood supply.
 Deprived of nutrients, the fibroid begins to die.
-Byproducts from a degenerating fibroid can seep into surrounding tissue, causing pain and fever.
+Byproducts from a degenerating fibroid can seep into surrounding tissue, causing pain and, rarely, fever.
 A fibroid that hangs by a stalk inside or outside the uterus (pedunculated fibroid) can trigger pain by twisting on its stalk and cutting off its blood supply.

-Fibroid location influences your signs and symptoms:
+Fibroid location, size and number influence signs and symptoms:

 When to see a doctor

 - Pelvic pain that doesn't go away